You’ll never make me do that again!

 For a file with a header (about 50 lines) and the rest is numeric data (maybe a thousand lines), how to read only the first 50 lines (header), or the last 950 (data) in order to process it?

-The "_2" is a flag to use the last item as the partition marker and discard it from the result; the «cut» adverb ";." boxes "<" the file into one line per box.
+The "_2" is a flag to use the last item as the partition marker and discard it from the result; the «cut» adverb ";." boxes "

 Upload image